25th February 2020

-The Circuit Court website has useful information on the application and the common questions that applicants have.
+The Federal Circuit Court website has useful information on the application and the common questions that applicants have.
 If you’re still unsure about anything related to your application, seek assistance from a divorce lawyer.

 From here, pay the court filing fee.

 A quick divorce isn’t allowed in Australia.
 Couples must be separated for 12 months.
-If there’s a period of failed reconciliation, the 12-month separation restarts.
+If there’s a 3-month period of failed reconciliation, the 12-month separation restarts.
 The process of applying and finalising divorce takes about four months.